troy896/magisk-files/README.md

 - MagiskHide is removed from official Magisk
 - [Zygisk is easily detected](#zygisk-is-easily-detected) and there are nearly no complete hiding method for Zygisk.
 - The new feature of Magisk called Zygisk is incompatible with Riru

-Start with Magisk Delta 25202, to avoid [Tracer detection](https://github.com/vvb2060/magiskdetector), MagiskHide will start to rely on logcat to catch start up app process.
-For MagiskHide to work, do not disable logd.
-ROMs with abnormal or slow logcats will cause MagiskHide to work incorrectly.
-Hiding isolated process and app zygote is now possible in MagiskHide on Android 11 and higher.
-For Android 10 and bellow, because of isolated processes use the same with zygote's mount namespace, you will need [Riru-Unshare](https://github.com/vvb2060/riru-unshare/releases/latest) to force isolated processes's mount namespace to be detached.

 ### Why not restore Magisk modules online repo?